Pilatch/easy-element/README.md

 ### Querying

-`this.querySelector` and `this.querySelectorAll` are aliased `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output.
+`this.querySelector` and `this.querySelectorAll` are aliased to `this.shadowRoot.querySelector` and `this.shadowRoot.querySelectorAll` respectively in the class-based output.

 # Limitations